Simple caprese salad with fresh heirloom tomatoes and mozzarella. So fresh, so good and so easy to make!

 So, that was the day I learned that you simply eat heirloom tomatoes.
 You enjoy them.
 You don’t need to cook them.
 You don’t make tomato sauce.
 You enjoy them straight up with fresh mozzarella or burrata with a healthy drizzle of your finest extra virgin olive oil and balsamic vinegar.

 So, that’s what I did here.
-And, for this dish, it’s all about presentation.
+And, for this simple caprese salad, it’s all about presentation.
 Aren’t the colors just stunning?!
 And people can take however much they want and drizzle the olive oil and vinegars to their hearts’ content.
-You need to make this for your next dinner party or gathering.
+It makes a great appetizer.
+You need to make this for your next summer dinner party or gathering.

 And while I’m at it, you have one more day to enter my Round Pond giveaway. .
 I’m giving away a full set (8 bottles) of their best-flavored olive oils, vinegars and syrups.
 This stuff is amazing.
 Truly.
 So, enter the giveaway!!